suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Minimum Battery | suit-condition-minimum-battery | {{suit-condition-minimum-battery}}
 Update Authorized | suit-condition-update-authorized | {{suit-condition-update-authorized}}
 Version | suit-condition-version | {{suit-condition-version}}
+Abort | suit-condition-abort | {{suit-condition-abort}}
-Custom Condition | SUIT_Condition_Custom | {{SUIT_Condition_Custom }}
+Custom Condition | suit-condition-custom | {{SUIT_Condition_Custom }}

 The abstract description of these conditions is defined in {{command-behavior}}.

 Conditions compare parameters against properties of the system.
 These properties may be asserted in many different ways, including: calculation on-demand, volatile definition in memory, static definition within the manifest processor, storage in known location within an image, storage within a key storage system, storage in One-Time-Programmable memory, inclusion in mask ROM, or inclusion as a register in hardware.
 Some of these assertion methods are global in scope, such as a hardware register, some are scoped to an individual component, such as storage at a known location in an image, and some assertion methods can be either global or component-scope, based on implementation.

 Each condition MUST report a result code on completion.
 If a condition reports failure, then the current sequence of commands MUST terminate.
-A subsequent command or command sequence MAY continue executing if [suit-parameter-soft-failure](#suit-parameter-soft-failure) is set.
+A subsequent command or command sequence MAY continue executing if suit-parameter-soft-failure ({{suit-parameter-soft-failure}}) is set.
 If a condition requires additional information, this MUST be specified in one or more parameters before the condition is executed.
 If a Recipient attempts to process a condition that expects additional information and that information has not been set, it MUST report a failure.
 If a Recipient encounters an unknown condition, it MUST report a failure.

-Condition labels in the positive number range are reserved for IANA registration while those in the negative range are custom conditions reserved for proprietary use.
+Condition labels in the positive number range are reserved for IANA registration while those in the negative range are custom conditions reserved for proprietary definition by the author of a manifest processor.
 See {{iana}} for more details.

 #### suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier {#identifier-conditions}

 There are three identifier-based conditions: suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier.
 Each of these conditions match a RFC 4122 {{RFC4122}} UUID that MUST have already been set as a parameter.
 The installing Recipient MUST match the specified UUID in order to consider the manifest valid.
 These identifiers are scoped by component in the manifest.
-The Recipient MAY treat them as scoped by component or as global identifiers.
+Each component MAY match more than one identifier.
+Care is needed to ensure that manifests correctly identify their targets using these conditions.
+Using only a generic class ID for a device-specific firmware could result in matching devices that are not compatible.

 The Recipient uses the ID parameter that has already been set using the Set Parameters directive.
 If no ID has been set, this condition fails. suit-condition-class-identifier and suit-condition-vendor-identifier are REQUIRED to implement. suit-condition-device-identifier is OPTIONAL to implement.

 Each identifier condition compares the corresponding identifier parameter to a parameter asserted to the Manifest Processor by the Recipient.
 Identifiers MUST be known to the Manifest Processor in order to evaluate compatibility.

-Globally-scoped identifiers MUST match, regardless of current component index.
-Component-scoped identifiers match only when the current component index resolves to the component associated with the component-scoped identifier.

 #### suit-condition-image-match

-Verify that the current component matches the [suit-parameter-image-digest](#suit-parameter-image-digest) for the current component.
+Verify that the current component matches the suit-parameter-image-digest ({{suit-parameter-image-digest}}) for the current component.
 The digest is verified against the digest specified in the Component's parameters list.
 If no digest is specified, the condition fails. suit-condition-image-match is REQUIRED to implement.

 #### suit-condition-image-not-match

-Verify that the current component does not match the [suit-parameter-image-digest](#suit-parameter-image-digest).
+Verify that the current component does not match the suit-parameter-image-digest ({{suit-parameter-image-digest}}).
 If no digest is specified, the condition fails. suit-condition-image-not-match is OPTIONAL to implement.

 #### suit-condition-use-before

 Verify that the current time is BEFORE the specified time. suit-condition-use-before is used to specify the last time at which an update should be installed.
-The recipient evaluates the current time against the [suit-parameter-use-before parameter](#suit-parameter-use-before), which must have already been set as a parameter, encoded as a POSIX timestamp, that is seconds after 1970-01-01 00:00:00.
+The recipient evaluates the current time against the suit-parameter-use-before parameter ({{suit-parameter-use-before}}), which must have already been set as a parameter, encoded as seconds after 1970-01-01 00:00:00 UTC.
 Timestamp conditions MUST be evaluated in 64 bits, regardless of encoded CBOR size. suit-condition-use-before is OPTIONAL to implement.

 #### suit-condition-component-offset

-Verify that the offset of the current component matches the offset set in [suit-parameter-component-offset](#suit-parameter-component-offset).
+Verify that the offset of the current component matches the offset set in suit-parameter-component-offset ({{suit-parameter-component-offset}}).
 This condition allows a manifest to select between several images to match a target offset.

 #### suit-condition-minimum-battery

 suit-condition-minimum-battery provides a mechanism to test a Recipient's battery level before installing an update.
 This condition is primarily for use in primary-cell applications, where the battery is only ever discharged.
-For batteries that are charged, suit-directive-wait is more appropriate, since it defines a "wait" until the battery level is sufficient to install the update. suit-condition-minimum-battery is specified in mWh. suit-condition-minimum-battery is OPTIONAL to implement. suit-condition-minimum-battery consumes [suit-parameter-minimum-battery](#suit-parameter-minimum-battery).
+For batteries that are charged, suit-directive-wait is more appropriate, since it defines a "wait" until the battery level is sufficient to install the update. suit-condition-minimum-battery is specified in mWh. suit-condition-minimum-battery is OPTIONAL to implement. suit-condition-minimum-battery consumes suit-parameter-minimum-battery ({{suit-parameter-minimum-battery}}).

 #### suit-condition-update-authorized

 Request Authorization from the application and fail if not authorized.
-This can allow a user to decline an update. [suit-parameter-update-priority](#suit-parameter-update-priority) provides an integer priority level that the application can use to determine whether or not to authorize the update.
+This can allow a user to decline an update. suit-parameter-update-priority ({{suit-parameter-update-priority}}) provides an integer priority level that the application can use to determine whether or not to authorize the update.
 Priorities are application defined. suit-condition-update-authorized is OPTIONAL to implement.

 #### suit-condition-version

 suit-condition-version allows comparing versions of firmware.
-Verifying image digests is preferred to version checks because digests are more precise. suit-condition-version examines a component's version against the version info specified in [suit-parameter-version](#suit-parameter-version)
+Verifying image digests is preferred to version checks because digests are more precise. suit-condition-version examines a component's version against the version info specified in suit-parameter-version ({{suit-parameter-version}})

+#### suit-condition-abort {#suit-condition-abort}

+Unconditionally fail.
+This operation is typically used in conjunction with suit-directive-try-each ({{suit-directive-try-each}}).

-#### SUIT_Condition_Custom {#SUIT_Condition_Custom}
+#### suit-condition-custom {#SUIT_Condition_Custom}

-SUIT_Condition_Custom describes any proprietary, application specific condition.
+suit-condition-custom describes any proprietary, application specific condition.
 This is encoded as a negative integer, chosen by the firmware developer.
 If additional information must be provided to the condition, it should be encoded in a custom parameter (a nint) as described in {{secparameters}}.
 SUIT_Condition_Custom is OPTIONAL to implement.

 ### SUIT_Directive
 Directives are used to define the behavior of the recipient.
 Directives include: